 5. Consider wearing protective clothing.

-A wide brim hat can help protect your eyes, face and ears.
+Protecting your face and scalp is important because they are the most exposed parts of the body.
+Thankfully, a wide brim hat can help protect your eyes, face and ears.
 You can also significantly reduce sun damage to your eyes with the right pair of sunglasses.
 They can offer 100% protection from UVA and UVB rays.
 Finally, you can ensure additional protection with tightly woven and loose-fitting clothes.

 6. Double-check your medication.